LouisMazel/maz-ui/apps/docs/docs/composables/use-toast.md

 ---
 title: useToast
-description: Vue composable for handling toaster plugin in your components
+description: Vue composable for handling toast plugin in your components
 ---

 # {{ $frontmatter.title }}